-A really fun game
+A really fun game.

-The best Final Fantasy Remake in my opinion.
-The story is awesome and the characters are lovely and unforgettably awesome.
-For me it is the best Final Fantasy Game on Nintendo DS and is one of the "graphic- highlights" of the Nintendo DS.
+The best Final Fantasy Remake, in my opinion.
+The story is awesome, and the characters are lovely and unforgettably awesome.
+For me, it is the best Final Fantasy game on Nintendo DS and is one of the "graphic highlights" of the Nintendo DS.

-My first final fantasy game.
+My first Final Fantasy game.

 This is the best strategic game ever!

-Has multiple elements from past Final Fantasy games, and really brings you intro its world with its setting and story.
-Forget the original crap release of XIV.
+It has multiple elements from past Final Fantasy games and really brings you into its world with its setting and story.
+Forget the original, crap release of XIV.
 FFXIV: ARR is an amazing title, and you should check it out!

-Great story, beautiful setting, awesome music, fun gameplay, yes this game has it all.
+Great story, beautiful setting, awesome music, fun gameplay.
+Yes, this game has it all.
 It really is underrated.